-Hazing:
+Hazing

 Otterbein prohibits hazing by campus groups and/or individuals.
 The Student Code of Conduct defines hazing as "doing, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, that causes or creates a substantial risk of causing mental harm or humiliation.
 Hazing is further defined as doing any act or coercing another, including the victim, to do any act of initiation to any student or organization that causes or creates a substantial risk of causing mental or physical harm to any person.
-Any person suffering or witnessing an incident of hazing shall report the incident to the Vice President and Dean for Student Affairs.
+Any person suffering or witnessing an incident of hazing shall report the incident to the Vice President for Student Affairs or to the Dean of Students.